oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 User access to the mailbox is provided using mailbox delegation rights (Full Access, Send As, Send on Behalf).
 These rights can be assigned either directly or using a mail enabled security group.

-Shared Mailbox Design Decisions for all agencies and implementation types.
+Shared Mailbox Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---